zhangzc11/HHLooper/README.md

 The first argument is a tag for the folder name of the output histograms, and the second argument tells the program to include all the systematic Up/Down histograms

+There will be segment fault error, just ignore it...

 # Make root file for datacard
 ```
 cd python